Development & Alumni Relations Office Privacy Notice

 - Graduate destination surveys to support a UK-government backed initiative

 - Invitations to develop our relationship that may result in a request for you to consider supporting us in terms of time/philanthropy/supporting employability for current students

 - Occasional unsolicited donation requests to seek philanthropic support for fundraising projects

 Keeping your data up to date

 We will update the data we hold on you from time to time.
-For example, if you provide us with new contact details or change your details on websites managed by the University or social media sites such as LinkedIn we may update your personal details accordingly.
-We will also change your record for administrative purposes such as attending an event, recording donations or registering complaints.
+For example, if you provide us with new contact details or change your details on websites managed by City or social media sites such as LinkedIn we may update your personal details accordingly.
+We may also update your record for administrative purposes such as attending an event, recording donations or registering complaints.
 If you would like your data to be updated please complete the online form.
 We may update your contact details by using third party sources/services such as Royal Mail NCOA (National Change of Address).